Circumcision controversies: Christianity

 Circumcision has also played a major role in Christian history and theology.
 While the circumcision of Jesus is celebrated as a feast day in the liturgical calendar of many Christian denominations.

 There was debate in the early Church on whether Gentiles needed to be circumcised in order to join the communities; some Jewish Christians insisted that it was necessary.
 As such, the Council of Jerusalem (50 CE) was held, which decreed that male circumcision was not a requirement for Gentiles, which became known as the "Apostolic Decree".
 This was one of the first acts differentiating Early Christianity from Judaism.
 Covenant theology largely views the Christian sacrament of baptism as fulfilling the Israelite practice of circumcision, both being signs and seals of the covenant of grace.

 Today, many Christian denominations are neutral about ritual male circumcision, not requiring it for religious observance, but neither forbidding it for cultural or other reasons.
-While in some African and Eastern Christian denominations (such as the Coptic, Ethiopian, and Eritrean Orthodox Churches) male circumcision is an established practice, and require that their male members undergo circumcision shortly after birth as part of a rite of passage.
+Followers of some African and Eastern Christian denominations (such as the Coptic, Ethiopian, and Eritrean Orthodox Churches) commonly practice male circumcision shortly after birth as a rite of passage, despite the churches themselves not mandating or encouraging the practice.

 Male circumcision is widely practiced among Christian communities in the Anglosphere countries, Africa, Oceania, the Middle East, South Korea and the Philippines.
 The United States and the Philippines are the largest Christian countries in the world to extensively practice male circumcision.
 While countries with majorities of Christian adherents in Europe and South America have low circumcision rates.